 - Gyms may reopen, allowing up to 20 people to participate in indoor sports

 - Regional travel allowed

-With more businesses opening up, Step 2 allows for more flexibility and a greater level of trust.
+With more businesses opening up, Phase 2 allows for more flexibility and a greater level of trust.
 People will want to visit new restaurants and shops, and ridesharing will be the safest and easiest means to travel for those who don’t have a car.